i0x29A/recharge-offer/readme.md

 ## ⚙️ Setup Instructions
 1. Upload the files to a web server.
 2. Configure in js.js
-3. Test responsiveness and translation functionality.
+3. Test responsiveness and functionality.

 ## ⚠️ Disclaimer
 This project is for educational and security awareness purposes only.
 Unauthorized use for illegal activities is strictly prohibited.
 The author is not responsible for any misuse of this code.